madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 ### Describe your proposal
 Simple and intuitive solution to repeg dUSD permanently

+Even if dUSD is near to 1$ this DFIP could help avoid bigger depeg trades in the future.

 One sentence summary: take an addtional fee from trades which would unpeg the dUSD-dex-price further and distribute them to those traders, who are helping to repeg dUSD to 1$

 Complete Simulation with onchain data (experts): https://onedrive.live.com/View.aspx?resid=47D5DB097F45021B!77261&wde=xlsx&wdp=3&wdinitialsession=ceb3a15a-3c99-472a-94c6-2d7cea02dad7&wdrldsc=1&wdrldc=2&wdrldr=FileOpenUserUnauthorized&authkey=!AFRX_wEq1s1wjRU

-Who has to pay fees?
+### Who has to pay fees?

 Fees have to be paid if a trade is against the oracle price.
 E.g. if the oracle price of dUSD is 1$, the dex price is 0.90$, selling dUSD will include a fee while buying dUSD will be rewarded with fees collected by sellers.
 If the dex price is above the oracle price, buyers have to pay a fee while sellers will be rewarded.

-How will the fee be distributed?
+### How will the fee be distributed?

-"The collected fee consists of three different parts:
+The collected fee consists of three different parts:
 1. Counter trade reward (dynamic)
 This part of the fee will be rewarded to the trader who is doing the counter trade (towards peg)